yurivish/sublime-cancel/README.md

 # Sublime Cancel

+_Update_: It turns out the cancelled process does receive a SIGTERM but Sublime Text does not show any subsequent output from that process afterwards.
+See https://github.com/sublimehq/sublime_text/issues/1186

 This repository hosts a minimal reproduction of an issue I'm seeing on macOS where canceling a build in Sublime Text does not appear to send a kill signal when cancelling a build, which prevents the possibility of graceful shutdown.

 It looks like Sublime _should_ be sending a SIGTERM if we look at [exec.py](https://github.com/twolfson/sublime-files/blob/master/Packages/Default/exec.py#L122) in the default package, so I'm not sure what's happening.